dhruvna/MyMelody/README.md

 - **User Preferences Input**: Allows users to manually input their current favorite artist or song.
 - **Google Charts Visualization**: Dynamic visualizations of listening data using Google Charts API.
 - **Responsive Design**: Optimized for various Android devices for a smooth user experience.
+- **Realtime Music Player**: When a Spotify session is detected, our Spotify widget will appear and allow the user to interact with their playback as they would a conventional music player.

 ## Setup